ossd-s25/project-evaluation/template_evaluation.md

 __URL for instructions for how to install development environment:__ [here](insert link here)

-__Are these instruction clear?
+__Are these instructions clear?
 Do you think they would be easy to follow?__

 __Number of contributors:__ xxx contributors

-__Usernames of three contributors with largest number of commits; for each of them list the link to their latest commit__:
+__Usernames of three contributors with largest number of commits; for each of them lists the link to their latest commit__:

 1. [Name] (xxx commits) - [Their Latest Commit](insert link here)
 1. [Name] (xxx commits) - [Their Latest Commit](insert link here)